 Pardi seeks "Heartache Medication"

-– Jon Pardi will release his third album, "Heartache Medication," on Sept.
-28, he announced today.
+– Jon Pardi is out with his third CD, "Heartache Medication," today.

 More news for Jon Pardi